KnapsackPro/docs.knapsackpro.com/_posts/2099-01-31-example-article.md

 end
 {% endhighlight %}

 Keep in the article link to Knapsack Pro website with utm tags in the url.
-This way we can track what article brings traffic to the website.
+This way we can track which article brings traffic to the website.
 Example below:

 If you want to learn more how to faster test your Rails application then check out <a href="/">blog</a> and website about <a href="https://knapsackpro.com?utm_source=docs_knapsackpro&utm_medium=blog&utm_campaign=example-article">knapsack_pro gem for CI parallelisation</a>.